Windsong Chimes Australia *ABN No. 43 633 238 972

 We are based in the beautiful Noosa Hinterland, on Queensland's Sunshine Coast.

 We are committed to providing a quality product.
-Windsong Chimes are presented in lightweight, post and traveller friendly boxes and includes a 2 year written Guarantee.
+Windsong Chimes are presented in lightweight, post and traveller friendly boxes and include a 2 year written Guarantee.
 We know that crafting the best chimes means starting with the best materials and a commitment to Total Quality.
 Windsong Chimes showcase the skill and quality crafted into each design.

 Aluminium tube – long lasting, lightweight and rust free, our pipes are anodised for surface colour and protection.
 The anodising facilities we use have strict environmental controls in Australia.